CIS-566-Fall-2023/hw04-stylization/README.md

 ## More Interesting Surface and Shadow Shaders
-Based on your concept art, let's create a custom surface shader for the objects in your scene.
+Based on your concept art, let's create some custom surface shaders for the objects in your scene.
 This should include the following:

 Surface shading:
-  * Surface shading that conveys the effects of different amount of light on the surface of the objects.
-This should be more complex than our three tone lab toon shader.
+  * A surface shader that conveys the effects of different amount of light on the surface of the objects.
+This should be more complex than our three tone lab toon shader and make your objects look like they belong in the concept art you've chosen.
-  * A SPECIAL second shader that adds a glow, a highlight or some other special effect that
+  * A SPECIAL second shader that adds a glow, a highlight or some other special effect that makes the object stand out in some way.
+This is intended to give you practice riffing on existing shaders.
+Most games or applications require some kind of highlighting: this could be an effect in a game that draw player focus, or a highlight on hover like you see in a tool.
+If your concept art doesn't provide a visual example of what highlighting could look like, use your imagination or find another piece of concept art.
+  * Create two materials, one for each of these shaders.
+Apply the shaders, to at least one object each in your scene.

 Shadows:
 * Interesting rendering of shadows.
-This could be a texture, simplified or warped shapes.
+This could be a texture like in the lab, or simplified or warped shapes.
+Apply this shadow effect to your whole scene.

 ## Depth and Normal Based Outlines
 1. Create render features for sourcing custom depth and normal maps of select objects in your scene